Xcov19/project-healthcare/CONTRIBUTING.md

 Briefly explain the changes you made and address any related issues in the description.

-### Proposing New Features
+### Proposing New Features🛠️

 ### 1. Open an Issue📝:

-Before diving into code, create an issue on GitHub to propose your new feature.

-Describe the feature in detail, including its purpose, benefits, and potential implementation approaches.
+To propose new features, please use the [C4GT Community Template](https://github.com/Xcov19/project-healthcare/issues/new?assignees=&labels=&projects=&template=c4gt_community.yml&title=%5BC4GT+Community%5D%3A+).
+This template helps ensure that all necessary details are included and makes it easier for us to review and prioritize your suggestions.

-### 2. Get Feedback and Collaborate🛠️:
+### 2. Get Feedback and Collaborate💬:

 Engage in discussions with the Project-Healthcare team on the issue.